 How important can you get as a saint?
 St. Nicholas is said to be patron saint of more causes than any other saint out there.

 - In western Europe, St. Nicholas is widely known as patron saint of children.
 He looked after both needy children and their families.

-- St. Nicholas, patron saint of the seas and ships.
-It’s said that when Nicholas went to Bethlehem as a young man to further his religious studies, en route back across the Mediterranean to what is now Patara, a huge storm reared.
+- St. Nicholas, patron saint of sailors, seas and ships.
+It’s said that when Nicholas went to Bethlehem as a young man to further his religious studies in the fourth century, en route back across the Mediterranean to what is now Patara, a huge storm reared.

 - St. Nicholas is a patron saint of justice and is patron saint of those wrongly imprisoned (he himself was imprisoned for his beliefs).

 St. Nicholas is patron saint of: bakers (mince pies for Santa?), boot blacks (shiny Santa boots?), brewers (so it’s okay to leave that sherry for Santa, mums and dads), children (yeah, we got that one – they want pressies under the tree and in their stocking – St. Nicholas was protector of the oppressed, especially children) and the list goes on…